Longford Park Primary School

 Music in Key Stage 1 (Years 1 and 2)

 Music lessons in Year 1 and Year 2 allow children to build on what they have learned in the Early Years Foundation Stage.
 The annual Christmas Nativity production provides a great opportunity for children to showcase their ability to use their voices creatively by singing songs and playing instruments.
 Beyond this, the children explore music appreciation and begin a journey into the interrelated dimensions of music: pitch, duration, dynamics, tempo, timbre, texture, structure and early musical notation.
-Charanga Music is a tool we use across the whole school to support the delivery of out music lessons.
+Charanga Music is a tool we use across the whole school to support the delivery of our music lessons.

 Music in Key Stage 2 (Years 3 - 6)

 In Key Stage 2, children continue to develop their musical skills, building on the foundations established in earlier years.
 They continue to explore a wider range of musical concepts, including rhythm, pitch, and dynamics, while also beginning to learn more about musical notation, allowing them to read and write simple melodies.
-Through singing, playing instruments, and composing their own pieces, they gain confidence in performing both individually and as part of a group.
-A highlight of the year is the Key Stage 2 Carol Concert, where pupils showcase their progress by performing festive songs for parents and the school community, fostering a love for music and a sense of achievement.